-To remove a flash media card, do the following:
+To remove a card, do the following:

 - 1. Click the triangular icon in the Windows notification area to show hidden icons. - 2.
-Right-click the Safely Remove Hardware and Eject Media icon. - 3.
-Select the corresponding item to eject the card from the Windows operating system. - 4.
-Press the card to eject it from your computer. - 5.
+Select the item you want to remove to stop the card. - 3.
+Press the card to eject it from your computer. - 4.
 Remove the card and store it safely for future use.

 Note: If you do not remove the card from your computer after you eject the card from the Windows operating system, the card can no longer be accessed.
-To access the card, you must remove it first, and then insert it again.
+To access the card, you must remove it first, then insert it again.